Jump to: What does BU mean? | Are All coins BU? | FAQs

-Bullion coins retaining their original mint luster, eye appeal and full sharp design would be considered Brilliant Uncirculated (BU coin).
+Bullion coins retaining their original mint luster, eye appeal, and full sharp design would be considered Brilliant Uncirculated (BU coin).

 As bullion coins are primarily produced for investment in the precious metal content they won’t necessarily be flawless like a proof coin.

 For investors looking for bullion BU coins specifically, they should only purchase the "current" year of the coin they want to purchase.
 This will give them the greatest possibility of getting BU bullion coins delivered to them.
 For these investors, we created our MintCertified™ Program.
-You can learn more about that program for here.

-Investors looking for even higher grade collector coin perfection, would likely be most satisfied with graded bullion coins.
+Investors looking for even higher grade collector coin perfection would likely be most satisfied with graded bullion coins.